TTXD19/droid-the-pain-and-the-goodies/README.md

 # **Interview Prepare**
 * **Programming Language**
-	* What are biggest difference between these two?
+	* Language General Questions
 	* Kotlin
+		* What is data class and the benefits of using it
+		*
 	* Java
 * **Project stuff**
 	* What is gradle?